-Key Considerations/Impacts: This option will require additional right-of-way, a consideration.
-The street width that exists will not facilitate this option.
-With twelve foot travel lanes there will not be any detrimental effects to the vehicular traffic.
+Key Considerations/Impacts: With eleven foot travel lanes there will not be any detrimental effects to the vehicular traffic.
 Pedestrians would be much safer traveling on a full six foot sidewalk and having the protection of a curb.
 Bicycle deficiencies are not improved.